krishnanlab/Expresto/README.md

 ### Citation
 If you use this work, please cite:
-**A flexible, interpretable, and accurate approach for imputing the expression of unmeasured genes**
+Mancuso CA, Canfield JL, Singla D, Krishnan A (2020) **A flexible, interpretable, and accurate approach for imputing the expression of unmeasured genes.** _Nucleic Acids Research_, 48:e125 https://doi.org/10.1093/nar/gkaa881.
-Nucleic Acids Research, 48:e125 https://doi.org/10.1093/nar/gkaa881

 ### Authors
 Christopher A Mancuso#, Jake Canfield#, Deepak Singla, Arjun Krishnan*